web-push-libs/web-push-php/README.md

 ### Payload

 Sending notifications is nice, but you may need to send a payload to customize messages.
 The payload may be a string, or a JSON object.
-The structure of the later is [described on this page](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification).
+The structure of the later is described in the next section.

 The payload is encrypted on server side and decrypted by the browser.
 To do so, you shall add Content Encoding services.